CSS Shenandoah: Last lowering of Confederate flag

 CSS Shenandoah had struck her colors twice.
 This marked the last surrender of the American Civil War and the last official lowering of the Confederate flag.
 The very last act of the Civil War was Captain Waddell walking up the steps of Liverpool Town Hall with a letter to present to the mayor surrendering his ship to the UK government.
-In so doing, Shenandoah became the only Confederate warship to circumnavigate the globe.
+Shenandoah was the only Confederate warship to circumnavigate the globe.

 The United States Naval War Records published in 1894:

-After the surrender, the CSS Shenandoah was berthed in the partially constructed Herculaneum Dock awaiting her fate.
+After the surrender, CSS Shenandoah was berthed in the partially constructed Herculaneum Dock awaiting her fate.
 Once the international legalities were settled, she was turned over to the United States government.

 Fate of the crew

 After the surrender of Shenandoah to the British government, a decision had to be made of what to do with the Confederate crew, knowing the consequences of piracy charges.
-Clearly many of the crew originated from the United Kingdom and its colonies and three had swum ashore in the cold November waters fearing the worst.
+Clearly many of the crew originated from the United Kingdom and its colonies and were at risk of being considered pirates, and three had swum ashore in the cold November waters fearing the worst.

 After a full investigation by law officers of the Crown, it was decided that the officers and crew did not infringe the rules of war or the laws of nations to justify being held as prisoners, so they were unconditionally released.